tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 To get an idea of what it feels like to work with ggplot2 let us re-create the previous histogram and scatter plot with it.

-Let us start with the histogram.
+Let us start with the histogram (:numref:`ggplot-iris-sepal-length-histogram`).

 .. code-block:: R

     > ggplot(data=iris, mapping=aes(Sepal.Length)) + geom_histogram()

+.. _ggplot-iris-sepal-length-histogram:
 .. figure:: images/ggplot_iris_sepal_length_histogram.png
    :alt: Iris sepal length histogram plotted using ggplot.